 As a general rule, the hardier the plant, the longer they need to cold stratify.
 Sea Buckthorn, a very hardy Siberian superfruit that we grow here on our homestead requires 90 days of cold moist stratification.
 It’s hardy down to zone 2, and it’s hard to find a corner of the earth too cold for this resilient plant.

-They’re a bit tricky beyond the cold stratification, as this plant also requires scarification to germinate.
-That’s another plant defense mechanism, designed to keep seeds that fall from the mother plant from germinating and overcrowding.
 The seeds will only sprout if they’re beaten up a bit, as though they’ve gone through a bird’s acidic digestive system as they were carried far away from the parent plant.
 You can accomplish this by rubbing them between 2 sheets of coarse sandpaper to rough them up a bit BEFORE cold stratification.

 Growing apples from seed, on the other hand, is a bit simpler.
 They generally grow from zones 4 to 7/8 and most varieties require about 6 weeks of cold stratification.
 Actually just storing the apples in the refrigerator often does the trick, and if you’re buying apples late in the winter they’ve likely already spent weeks in cold storage before they hit the grocery store shelves.